d99kris/nchat/README.md

 Specifies a custom downloads directory path to save attachments to.
 If not specified, the default dir is `~/Downloads` if exists, otherwise `~`.

+### emoji_list_all

+Specifies whether the emoji dialog should list all emojis, it is otherwise restricted to listing emojis that renders properly in common terminals.

 ### link_send_preview